brikis98/yevgeniy-brikman-homepage/_posts/2022-10-30-rogue-protocol.md

 book_series_number: 3
 ---

 A fun third entry in the series.
-Plenty of action, cool sci fi tech, ruminations on AI, quick problem solving, and more of the I'm-a-murder-bot-who-is-awkward humor.
+Plenty of action, cool sci-fi tech, ruminations on AI, quick problem-solving, and more I'm-a-murder-bot-who-is-awkward humor.
 This series does an especially good job at portraying how much faster a robot intelligence can be: it's fun to see it do ten crazy things before any humans can even blink.

 Again, the only drawback is the book is super short, so it's over just as it's getting fun.
 But I guess that just leaves you wanting more!